1987 Philippine constitutional plebiscite

-A constitutional plebiscite was held in the Philippines on 2 February 1987.
-The plebiscite is pursuant to Presidential Proclamation No. 3 which was issued on 25 March 1986 by President Corazon Aquino.
+A constitutional plebiscite was held in the Philippines on February 2, 1987.
+The plebiscite is pursuant to Presidential Proclamation No. 3, which was issued on March 25, 1986, by President Corazon Aquino.
 It abolished the Office of the Prime Minister and the Regular Batasang Pambansa (English: National Assembly).
 Multi-party elections were held accordingly in 1987.

+As of 2024, this remains the only constitutional plebiscite held in the present Fifth Republic.

 Background of the new constitution

 In 1986, following the People Power Revolution which ousted Ferdinand Marcos as president, and following her own inauguration, Corazon Aquino issued Proclamation No. 3, declaring a national policy to implement the reforms mandated by the people, protecting their basic rights, adopting a provisional constitution, and providing for an orderly transition to a government under a new constitution.